The FBI finally came for Guled Omar on a Sunday morning.

 Throughout the summer, Andrew Luger, the U.S. attorney for Minnesota, tried to explain to the Somali community that none of the defendants were entrapped by the informant in the course of the 10-month investigation.
 "This was their choice," he said.

 The same day that Musse pleaded guilty this month, Luger announced nearly $1 million in public and private funding for programs to help counter extremism in the Somali community.
 Some local Somali leaders reacted with suspicion, saying the programs are just another way for the government to spy on their people.

 And despite bringing down this conspiracy, federal authorities acknowledge that terror groups are still actively recruiting in the Twin Cities.
 Community leaders say federal authorities have told them at least 100 local young men are in the extremist recruiting pipeline, a figure Luger denies.

 Abdisalam Adam, a local imam who sits on the task force working with Luger on the new programs, acknowledged that with each arrest, pain and surprise continue to reverberate through the Twin Cities Somali community.
-People worry at times whether they will be painted as violent extremists.
+People worry at times whether they, too, will be labeled as terrorists.
 But he, like others, is pragmatic.